At a Glance

 ✨Emphasise Adaptability and Continuous Learning

 Highlight your ability to adapt to new training methods and technologies.
-Discuss any ongoing professional development you've pursued, showing that you're committed to staying current in the field.
+Discuss any recent training or certifications you’ve pursued to stay current in the field, showing that you are committed to professional development.